mindspore-ai/docs/tutorials/source_en/use/multi_platform_inference.md

 ### Inference Using an ONNX File

 1. Generate a model in ONNX format on the training platform.
-For details, see [Export GEIR Model and ONNX Model](https://www.mindspore.cn/tutorial/en/master/use/saving_and_loading_model_parameters.html#geironnx).
+For details, see [Export AIR Model and ONNX Model](https://www.mindspore.cn/tutorial/en/master/use/saving_and_loading_model_parameters.html#aironnx).

 2. Perform inference on a GPU by referring to the runtime or SDK document.
 For example, use TensorRT to perform inference on the NVIDIA GPU.
 For details, see [TensorRT backend for ONNX](https://github.com/onnx/onnx-tensorrt).